Java Architect: Career and Salary Facts

 What Is a Java Architect?

 Java architects are specialized computer programmers working with the Java programming language.
 These professionals need a high level of computer knowledge, as well as the ability to read and write in the Java programming language.
 Knowledge of other common languages, such as HTML, is also helpful.
 They may be in charge of testing code after it is completed in order to fix and modify parts to work more efficiently.
 They may work with a team of others, meaning they should be able to communicate with others and organize their group effectively.
-Multitasking and adaptability are two of the most crucial skills for programmers, allowing them to work on multiple things at once and make quick fixes and diagnose errors in a timely manner.
+Multitasking and adaptability are two of the most crucial skills for programmers, allowing them to work on multiple things at once and make quick fixes and diagnose errors in a timely manner, The table below outlines the general requirements for a career as a java architect.

 |Key Responsibilities||Write website applications using Java programming, revise and update applications, code algorithms, validate user information|